-ACCTG 322 (See Note 3) FIN 301 ORG A 201 ★3 in electives outside Business (See Note 1) ★3 in free electives (See Note 1)
+- ★3 in electives outside Business (See Note 1) - ★3 in free electives (See Note 1)

+BUEC 342

-B LAW 301 (See Note 2) BUEC 311 or ECON 281 (See Notes 3 and 6) BUEC 342 MGTSC 352 (See Note 3) MIS 311 (See Note 3) ★6 International Business electives (See Note 4) ★6 in free electives (See Note 1) ★3 in electives outside Business (See Note 1)
+- ★6 International Business electives (See Note 4) - ★6 in free electives (See Note 1) - ★3 in electives outside Business (See Note 1)

-BUEC 442

-BUEC 479
+BUEC 442 BUEC 479

-★6 International Business electives (See Note 4)
+- ★6 International Business electives (See Note 4)

-★12 Senior Business electives (See Note 5) ★6 in free electives (See Note 1)
+- ★12 Senior Business electives (See Note 5)

+- ★6 in free electives (See Note 1)

 - (1) See §64.1.4.
 Students majoring in International Business must have a minimum of ★12 in a second language, and it is recommended this be commenced by Year Two.
-Students should take their optional courses in culture, history, political science, economics and geography (Earth and Atmospheric Sciences) in their area of interest. - (2) May be taken in either of Year Three or Year Four. - (3) May be taken in any year except Year Two, fall term. - (4) International Business electives may be taken in either of Year Three or Year Four and must include a minimum of ★12 chosen from the following: ACCTG 442; B LAW 442, 444; BUEC 448, 470; FIN 442; MARK 442; ORG A 417, 435. - (5) See following section on Minors. - (6) Students planning to take advanced course work in Economics may wish to substitute ECON 281.
+Students should take their optional courses in culture, history, political science, economics and geography (Earth and Atmospheric Sciences) in their area of interest - (2) May be taken in either of Year Three or Year Four. - (3) May be taken in any year except Year Two, fall term. - (4) International Business electives may be taken in either of Year Three or Year Four and must include a minimum of ★12 chosen from the following: ACCTG 442; B LAW 442, 444; BUEC 448, 470; FIN 442; MARK 442; SMO 417, 435. - (5) See following section on Minors. - (6) Students planning to take advanced course work in Economics may wish to substitute ECON 281.
 See §64.1.4(4).
 ECON courses used to satisfy the requirements of this major may not also be used to satisfy the requirements for coursework outside the Faculty of Business.

-- Students with a declared major in International Business are required to do a minor in another area of Business.
+- (1) Students with a declared major in International Business are required to do a minor in another area of Business.
 See §64.1.5.
 International Business students are permitted to count one of the secondary core courses required in the International Business major as one of the four courses constituting their minor. - (2) Students with a declared major in another area may complete a minor in International Business by fulfilling the requirements of §64.1.5.